tlieva/JCG-linear-optimization-project/README.md

 The model took into consideration of the following constraints:
 - Fuel prices at each airport, where fuel is cheaper if purchased at the start of the flight at Moline
 - Ramp fees charged if specified minimums are not met at landing destinations
-- Aircraft weight limits for takeoffs and landing
+- Aircraft weight limits for takeoffs and landing (including passenger weight and basic opeating weight of the aircraft)
 - Fuel tank capacity
 - 2400 landing rule which requires the aircraft to land with at least 2400 pounds of fuel